egeminiani/blogdown-egeminiani/README.md

-# blogdown-egeminiani
+# Website
-Personal website of Elena Geminiani
+Personal website (work in progress!) of Elena Geminiani made with the R blogdown package and the Academic theme for Hugo. :rocket: :computer: :pencil: